Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 We have been given hypothetical (unrealistic?) examples of companies during our presentations where the audience participant believes a negative company-specific risk premium is appropriate.
 The following is one such example: A company that has had a government contract for the last 100 years and is expected to have the same government contract for the next 100 years.
 Why can it not have a negative CSRP?
 Well, there must be some possibility that the company could lose the contract (presumably a very large customer) in the next 100 years.
 The company may deserve a very low CSRP, possibly even less than Exxon Mobil or General Electric, but it does not deserve a negative premium.
 We have yet to calculate a publicly-traded stock’s CSRP at less than 0% (with the disclaimers noted above).
 We call it risk for a reason.

-Q: The calculation of Beta and Total Beta are stock-specific for guideline comparables, yet you use an average for the size premium (Decile 1 - 10 from Ibbotson’s Stock, Bonds, Bills & Inflation Yearbook or Portfolios 1 – 25 from Duff & Phelps Risk Premium Report).
+Q: The calculation of Beta and Total Beta are stock-specific for guideline comparables, yet you use an average for the size premium (Decile 1 - 10 from BVR's Cost of Capital Professional or Portfolios 1 – 25 from Duff & Phelps Risk Premium Report).
 Is this an inconsistency?

-Given the valuation community’s acceptance of Morningstar/Ibbotson’s size premium (and in the future, potentially Duff & Phelps’ research), we have also chosen to accept these average calculations as representative for our guideline companies.
+Given the valuation community’s acceptance of Duff & Phelps’ research, we have also chosen to accept these average calculations as representative for our guideline companies.
 We believe we are being consistent when we use data from the same source for both our guideline companies as well as our subject private company.
-We believe inconsistencies might develop if one uses the standard size premium databases (Morningstar/Ibbotson, Duff & Phelps) for private companies and then calculates subjective size premiums for the guidelines.
+We believe inconsistencies might develop if one uses the standard size premium databases for private companies and then calculates subjective size premiums for the guidelines.
 In other words, if you calculate size premiums yourself for your guidelines then you should consider these size premiums in some fashion for your private company to be consistent.
 The Calculator presents other options on how to handle size, however.
 Please see FAQ below.

 A: The user should be aware of certain controversies regarding the use of decile 10b; in general, we do not use 10b by itself.